pengtang/rosaria_client/README.md

 Beta V1.5 (Apr.
 14) Add function enable_motors, fix the printing information about the front_motors and rear_motors state.

-Beta V1.6(Apr 16) Added a functional version of the interface
+Beta V1.6 (Apr 16) Added a functional version of the interface

+Beta V1.7 (Apr 18) Changed stop key to spacebar in teleop, where the user now hits 'q' to quit.
+Also edited interface to prompt user for inputs every time its ready for a selection